 The Company's functional currency is the euro.
-Consequently, transactions in currencies other than the euro are considered to be foreign currency transactions and are recognized by applying the prevailing exchange rates at the dates of the operations.
+Consequently, transactions in currencies other than the euro are considered to be foreign currency transactions and are recognised by applying the prevailing exchange rates at the dates of the operations.

-At the end of each reporting period, monetary assets and liabilities denominated in foreign currencies are translated to euros at the rates prevailing.
-Any gains or losses arising are taken directly to the income statement for the year in which they arise.
+At year-end, monetary assets and liabilities denominated in foreign currencies are translated to euros at the rates prevailing at the Balance Sheet date.
+Any gains or losses arising are taken directly to the Income Statement for the year in which they arise.